How Do I Know If My Dog Is Happy? Here's How to Tell—and How You Can Make Them Even Happier

 - Trembling or shaking

 Choice goes beyond just choosing which dog treat they like best or which squeaky toy will come home from the pet store.
 Choice involves letting a dog decide when, how, who, where, and what.
-It gives your dog the ability to say "No," which many dog owners forget to give their dog a chance to say.
-There are several ways pet parents can offer choices to their dog, including easy-to-incorporate options like when to go for walks or when to play.
+It gives your dog the ability to say "No."

 "It's important to give your dog permission to make choices," Bloom says.
 "Often, dogs don't have a choice about when or how they are petted.
 Most dogs also don't get to choose when and where to walk, or how fast (or slow) to move while on a walk."

-Here are five ways you can give your dog choices and increase their happiness—and make the world a better place for dogs.
+Here are five ways you can give your dog choices and increase their happiness (and make the world a happier place for our four-legged friends).

 Dogs should be allowed to say no to being touched, petted, or hugged—and you should respect their decision.